ddev/ddev/docs/content/users/install/shell-completion.md

     fi
     ```

-    Note that the sourcing of the FPATH has to happen before Zsh's completion facility is initialized with `compinit`.
+    Note that the sourcing of the FPATH has to happen before the Zsh completion index is initialized with `compinit`.

-=== "macOS Zsh with Oh-My-Zsh"
+=== "macOS Zsh with Oh My Zsh"

     Oh-My-Zsh is calling `compinit` for you when `oh-my-zsh.sh` is sourced.
 Instead of adding the block that was necessary for `Plain macOS Zsh` place the following line right before `oh-my-zsh.sh` is sourced: